linroger/FinanceCompendium/II. Economics/International/International Economics/Front Matter and Table of Contents.md

 Equilibrium with Free Trade 174

-# 3 the North American Free Trade Agreement 178
+# 3 The North American Free Trade Agreement 178

 Gains and Adjustment Costs for Canada Under NAFTA 178